 Wexford CYPSC has collaborated with Wexford County Council Public Library Service to organise "Parenting Today" - a series of free talks for parents and guardians.
 The first series of talks took place in 2018 and a further series was rolled out in 2019.
 Each year the series has developed and expanded.
 For the first two years, talks were rolled out in Library branches only.
 In 2020, in response to needs identified by rural communities the talks were extended to a number of community venues.
 A booklet containing information on the talks has been printed and made publicly available each year.
 To view the 2018 booklet, please click here.
 To view the 2019 booklet, click here.

 The 2020 series of talks was formally launched on Tuesday February 18th with a keynote talk by Val Mullally, parenting expert and accredited Life Coach.
 To view the 2020 Booklet, click here.
-To comply with public health guidance in relation to COVID-19, many talks are now being delivered online.
-Latest details are available from Wexford Public Library Service accessible here and also on the Parents Hub page accessible here.
+To comply with public health guidance in relation to COVID-19, talks scheduled for post-March 2020, were delivered online.
+Some talks that were delivered during 2020 are still available to view.
+Latest details are available from Wexford Public Library Service accessible here and also on the Wexford Parents Hub page accessible here.

 Guidelines for Referrals to Child and Youth Mental Health Services in Co.
 Wexford

-A new sign-posting tool to support families that need to access Child & Youth Mental Health Services has been developed by Wexford CYPSC.
+A new sign-posting tool to support families that need to access Child & Youth Mental Health Services has been developed by Wexford CYPSC in partnership with the HSE Suicide Resource Office.
 The "Guidelines for Referrals to Child & Youth Mental Health Services" are published in poster format allowing a significant amount of important information to be displayed in one location.